0%

 The first major foray into DNA sequencing was the Human Genome Project.
 This project, which used first-generation sequencing, known as Sanger sequencing (the chain-termination method), took 13 years, cost $3 billion and was completed in 2003.

-Next-generation sequencing (NGS), also known as high-throughput sequencing, is the catch-all term used to describe a number of different modern sequencing technologies.
-These technologies allow for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, and as such revolutionised the study of genomics and molecular biology.
-Such technologies include:
+Around the same time, the first paper describing ‘massively parallel sequencing’ applied to gene expression studies was published; this marked the beginning of a new sequencing era, called Next generation sequencing (NGS).
+Also known as high throughput sequencing, NGS is the catch-all term used to describe a number of different modern sequencing technologies.
+These technologies allow for sequencing of DNA and RNA much more quickly and cheaply than the previously used Sanger sequencing, based on capillary electrophoreses.
+They also provide orders of magnitude more data, revolutionising the study of genomics and molecular biology.

 Advantages of NGS